dmitrykaliasinski/rsschool-cv/cv.md

 ### **Education and courses**

-1. Gridno state University in name of Y.Kupala.
+1. Grodno state University in name of Y.Kupala.
 Management and Economy.
 2. RsSchool - STAGE#0.

 ---